VictorKabata/DarajaMultiplatform/README.md

 - [ ] Business Buy Goods - Pay for goods and services directly from your business account to a till number or merchant store number.

+## Contributing
+[Contributions](https://github.com/VictorKabata/DarajaMultiplatform/blob/develop/.github/contributing.md) are welcome!
+Please feel free to submit a Pull Request.

 ## Licence
-Daraja Multiplatform is an open-sourced software licensed under the Apache license.
+Daraja Multiplatform is an open-sourced software licensed under the [Apache license](https://github.com/VictorKabata/DarajaMultiplatform/blob/develop/LICENSE).
 This is an unofficial library, it is not affiliated with nor endorsed by Safaricom.
 [Contributions](https://github.com/VictorKabata/DarajaMultiplatform/blob/develop/.github/contributing.md) are welcome.